Oliver Ford Davies: Play

+Other activities

+Davies is a theatre historian and was a university lecturer before devoting himself to acting full-time.
+In February 2019, he discussed his career in the BBC Radio Three series Private Passions.

+Recognition and honours

 Davies was awarded the Laurence Olivier Award in 1990 (1989 season) for Best Actor in a New Play for Racing Demon.
 He was twice nominated for a Laurence Olivier Theatre Award for Best Performance in a Supporting Role for his performance in Absolutely! (perhaps) at the Wyndham's Theatre in 2003, and again in 2009 for his performance as Polonius in the RSC production of Hamlet at the Novello Theatre.

-Books

-Davies's books include Playing Lear, an account of his experience while performing King Lear at the Almeida Theatre, and Performing Shakespeare.
-Both are published by Nick Hern Books.